NodeBE4/opinion/_posts/2022-08-01-EnclavedMicrostate.md

 ----- __678.1__ -----2022-08-08 09:56:32+08:00:

 I remember it being played by several Hololive members shortly after coming out - funnily enough, it was one of the games played by time-themed member Ouro Kronii during her debut week.
 It may not have been a great game to play, but I won’t lie, it was fun watching people play it.

+----- __678.2__ -----2022-08-09 11:44:58+08:00:

+Ah yes, the 'vomity dwarves' problem [(context here)](https://www.reddit.com/r/HobbyDrama/comments/vcu34h/tabletop_wargaming_4ground_fades_into_the/).

+----- __678.3__ -----2022-08-09 11:47:59+08:00:

+I tend to be interested in most things that aren't sports, but there are some which are mostly about sciencey nerding out which just doesn't appeal either.
+For obvious reasons I will read anything VTubery, assuming I didn't write it to begin with.